 Among subscribers, a hierarchy of needs

 Interesting fact : when asked how many email adress they have, many students spontaneously reply "Oulah! too many ".
 As work-study students, they all have at least their student adress, their personal adress and their professional adress.
+All these tools divide their attention span.
+Even more interesting : the practice of "junk mail" is widespread among 50% of them.

 By their own admission, the junk mailbox is the mailbox "they give when they have no choice but to leave an email to access a service" - mobile app, website - but don't want to be spammed.
 When asked if it is this mailbox that is communicated to cultural structures, they tend to answer no : "No, if it's an arts organizations I like and want to follow, I give them my real address.
 The junk address is more for grocery delivery apps, meal delivery or online gaming services. ".
 When asked what ends up in their "real mailbox", they reply "...what's really important, like administrative stuff or invoices for example ".